Ellsworth County man gets two life sentences for child sex crimes

 ELLSWORTH COUNTY, Kan.
-(KSNW) — A Wilson, Kansas, man stood in front of a judge on Thursday and heard his sentence for conviction of child sex crimes.
+(KSNW) — A Wilson man stood in front of a judge on Thursday and heard his sentence for conviction of child sex crimes under the Kansas version of Jessica’s Law.

 Jason Cunningham, 36, was given two life sentences with parole eligibility after 50 years, plus an additional 32 months in prison.